paritytech/substrate/frame/staking/README.md

 Rewards must be claimed for each era before it gets too old by [`HistoryDepth`] using the `payout_stakers` call.
 Any account can call `payout_stakers`, which pays the reward to the validator as well as its nominators.
-Rewards are paged to maximum of [`Config::MaxExposurePageSize`] nominators per call.
+Rewards are paged to maximum of [`Config::MaxExposurePageSize`] nominators per page.
 Each page of staker payout needs to be called separately to ensure all nominators are paid.
 This is to limit the i/o cost to mutate storage for each nominator's account.

 Slashing can occur at any point in time, once misbehavior is reported.
 Once slashing is